-Effective January 2021, the Plan changed the mutual fund share classes within the Plan.
-Additionally, Plan expenses were also revised to directly charge participants fees on an annual or as needed basis as opposed to the Plan directly paying expenses that are then allocated to participants.
 In August 2021, the Plan was amended to move to a lower cost mutual fund share class for the T. Rowe target date funds.
 In December 2021, the Plan was further amended to implement a managed payout program designed to support regular monthly payments through retirement and to redefine the definition of compensation eligible for the 401(k) deferral.
 Both of these changes were effective January 2022.
+In August 2023, the Plan implemented an optional in-Plan Roth rollover feature which allows participants to convert existing non-Roth amounts to a Roth account within the Plan.